coletonodonnell/coleton.io/content/posts/algo.md

 #### Complete Binary Tree

 A **complete** binary tree is a tree which is perfect through levels $n - 1$, with some extra leaf nodes at level $n$ (height of the tree), all towards the left.
-In other words, for a tree, at level $n$ there should be nodes filling from the left to the right, but it doesn't need to fill all the way towards the right.
+In other words, for a tree at level $n$, there should be nodes filling each space from the left to the right, but it doesn't need to fill all the way towards the right.

 To illustrate, *Tree 5* isn't a complete binary tree.
 This is because it goes from left to right on the bottom most level, 2, 4, and 53.
 To make it complete, 40 must have a left child. *Tree 6* is in fact a complete binary tree.
 This is because from left to right, it goes 2 and 4.
 40 might not have any children, but there aren't any gaps between the siblings of the bottom level, thus making it complete.
 This means that *Tree 6* is both complete and full.
 A perfect binary tree like *Tree 7* is also complete and full.
 Every perfect binary tree is complete and full, but not every complete and full binary tree is a perfect binary tree.

 # Matrices